NC Innovations Waiver and Innovations Waiver Waitlist

 • Community navigator (for individuals who self-direct their supports)

-Self-direction is an opportunity to make your own decisions and take responsibility for them.
+Self-direction, also known as individual- and family-directed services, gives you an opportunity to make your own decisions and take responsibility for them.
 It can provide more flexibility and the opportunity to take greater control of your life.
 You, a parent, or a legally responsible person may choose to direct one or more of these NC Innovations Waiver services:

-• Individual goods and services
+• Individual Goods and Services

 • Respite